 GPS amplifier +16dB

-The GPS line amplifier allows for longer cable runs between the outdoor GPS antenna and the indoor repeater unit(s).
+An in-line GPS amplifier that allows for longer cable runs between the outdoor GPS antenna and the indoor repeater unit(s).

 - Size: 110 x 143 x 28mm